IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_COMBINED.md

 11. **Post-tweet:** Implement secrets management (CRIT-5) - **2 hours**
 12. **Post-launch:** Everything else (Docker security, dependency scanning, backups, etc.) - **1-2 weeks**

-**Knock out the two remaining blockers above → push → tell the Foundation "green for tweet".**
+**Knock out the remaining blocker above → push → tell the Foundation "green for tweet".**

 **You've already done the hard 95%.
 This is the last 5% that decides whether the project is remembered as "legendary" or "that Litecoin bot that leaked everything".**